zach-albia/learning-eff/docs/elementary/Prob1.md

 ```

 Our code is very similar to our second pass.
-Note that we only had to change a little bit of code.
+Note that we only had to change a little bit of code Since `Reader` and a function with one parameter, namely `Function1[A, B]` or `A => B` in Scala, are practically one and the same.
 In our usage of `Reader` here, we mean it to *delay reading or asking for*  a `println`  function in order to *return* `Unit`, i.e. to make some side effect(s).
 I think "Reader" is a weird name for it.
 It'd probably make more sense as the "Context", "Config" or "Dependency".
 But what do I know?

 `Reader` also allows us to write tests: